tim-herpich/tim-herpich.github.io/index.markdown

   <h2>✉️ Contact Me</h2>
   <p>
     I am always eager to <strong>connect</strong> with others to <strong>exchange ideas or collaborate on interesting projects</strong>.
-    Whether you are interested in discussing the latest trends in risk management, academia or something else, and whether you are seeking insights or embarking on a collaborative venture, I welcome the opportunity to engage in meaningful conversations that drive mutual growth.
+    Whether you are interested in discussing the latest trends in risk & asset management or academia, and whether you are seeking insights or embarking on a collaborative venture, I welcome the opportunity to engage in meaningful conversations that drive mutual growth.
   </p>
   <p>
     Do not hesitate to contact me via <a href="https://docs.google.com/forms/d/1Z6J9c-2oqkAa1TTiqnBMEwx3F3yI0AgkzevY9lryfjs/viewform">the form</a>